rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/queue/queue.md

 #### Applications of queue:
 1. print queue -> in printer spooling systems, print jobs are placed in a queue and they are printed in the order they are received.
 2. breadth-first-search(BFS) in graphs -> queues are essential in graph algorithms, particularly in BFS traversal.
-Nodes are processed in layers, with each layer representing the distance from the source node
+Nodes are processed in levels, with each level representing the distance from the source node
 3. handling of requests in web servers -> web servers use queues to manage incoming requests from clients.
 The server processes request in the order they are received.
-4. Order processing in E-commerce -> queues can be used to manage the processing of orders.
+4. Order processing in e-commerce -> queues can be used to manage the processing of orders.

 #### key points:
-1. Dequeuing an item in list base queue takes linear time ,O(n), while dequeueing an item in both single and double linked list based queue takes constant time O(1).
+1. Dequeuing an item in list base queue takes linear time , O(n), while dequeueing an item in both single and double linked list based queue takes constant time O(1).
 2. Queue takes a FIFO strategy: an element added first must be removed first.
 3. Single list base queue imp, elements are laid out in a contiguous memory blocks whereas in a singly linked list are more scattered with potential of cache misses.
-4. A ring buffer based implementation is god for queues with a fixed size.
+4. A ring buffer based implementation is good for queues with a fixed size.
 5. Compared to a single list-based implementation, leveraging two lists improves the dequeue time complexity to an amortized O(1) operation.
 6. The two lists (double-list) implementation beats out linked-list in terms of spatial locality.